paritytech/json-rpc-interface-spec/src/api/chainHead.md

 These functions are the functions most of the JSON-RPC clients will most commonly use.
 A JSON-RPC server implementation is encouraged to prioritize serving these functions over other functions, and to put pinned blocks in a quickly-accessible cache.

-The `chainHead` functions must be called from the same connection in order to work together.

 ## Usage

 _This section contains a small beginner guide destined for JSON-RPC client users._